By Daksha Pillai,

 Before Rachana could graduate from theater school, her parents introduced her to a handsome Bengali man studying Environmental Engineering in the U.S. Three days later, they were married.

 From the outside, Rachana’s arrival in Frankfort seemed to mark the end of the artistic dreams of her youth.
-In 1995, she began as a student at Kentucky State University and by the time she finished her degree in computer science, her son, Monon, had been born.
+In 1995, she moved to Kentucky and in 1999 her son, Monon, was born and she began as a student at Kentucky State University and finished with a degree in computer science.
 Working as a software engineer by day and running a household by night, there was scarce time left over to devote to art.

 But even as her life changed, Rachana held strong to her dreams.
 The free-wheeling pursuits of her youth coalesced into one chief ambition: to attend Visva-Bharati University in India, founded by Rabindranath Tagore.